oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Hide password field

-The first change in `src/app/components/signin.tsx` is hiding the password field at first.
+The first change in `src/app/components/signin.tsx` is hiding the password field when the page is first loaded.
 Find the `div` containing the password, give it an identifier, and set it to be hidden by default:

 ```
 <div id="password-field" className="mb-6" hidden>